Six-month-old Leah is admitted to the children’s ward with bronchiolitis. She requires supplemental oxygen and 24 hours of nasogastric feeds.

 There is strong evidence that a supported attempt at quitting is much more likely to result in cessation than simply “going cold turkey”.

 All areas of the UK have dedicated smoking cessation services, run on a self-referral or referral basis, with priority access for pregnant smokers who want to quit.
-Counsellors will support a smoker in setting a quit date and support them through the process of smoking cessation.
+Counsellors will support smokers in setting a quit date and support them through the process of smoking cessation.

 For the majority, Nicotine Replacement Therapy in the form of patches, gums, lozenges or sprays is used, titrating down the dose at intervals with support.